-Today, we are sharing our latest installment in our series of Instant Pot cookbook reviews.
+Today, we are sharing our latest instalment in our series of Instant Pot cookbook reviews.
 We love sharing recipes with you, but we’re also eager to share great written resources as the Instant Pot grows in popularity, and more cookbooks or guides are on the market.
 In this post, we’re featuring authors, Kristy Bernardo, Emily Sunwell-Vidaurri, Amy Rains and Stefanie Bundalo’s cookbook, The Big Book of Instant Pot Recipes.

 About the cookbook

 We’ve become a culture expecting our meals to made quickly and very little cleanup.
 The Instant Pot continues to be the method of choice in tasty meals prepared at home amidst busy lives.
 Common ingredients all thrown into one pot and magically transformed into a complete meal in under an hour.

 Four of your favorite authors have banded together to bring you this must-have collection of Instant Pot® recipes that showcases the versatility and ease that a multi-function cooker can bring to your kitchen.
 This is your one-stop-shop for crowd-pleasing mains, hearty soups and stews, fresh and vibrant sides, and homemade sauces.

 In this book, there are a variety of flavors and dishes from breakfast to dinner, and sides to dessert, all using wholesome ingredients in the process.
 The majority of the recipes found in this book can be made in less than 45 minutes, and are truly one-pot meals.

 What we love about this cookbook